luckydonald/luckydonald-utils/README.md

 ```python
 from luckydonaldUtils import selfupdate
 ```

+### Install from source
+- Get the source
+    - Download a release from [PyPi](https://pypi.python.org/pypi/luckydonald-utils) or [Github](https://github.com/luckydonald/python-utils/releases/),
+    - or clone the latest code from Github:
+    `$` `git clone https://github.com/luckydonald/luckydonald-utils.git && cd luckydonald-utils`
+- Navigate into the `luckydonaldUtils` folder and run `$` `python setup.py install`

 ### Update from source
 - If you manually downloaded your version, just follow the install steps again using a new version.